Checklist to Furnish Your Dream Home on a Budget

 Finally, don’t let your desire just to fill the room take over the aspiration to have quality furniture that will last you long after you need it to.
 Remember that the point of prioritizing the rooms was first to fill the rooms you will be spending the most time in.

 For those rooms, especially, you want to have some good quality stuff that can follow you from house to house.
 Try to pinch pennies on the end tables and spend more on your mattress or bed frame, which will likely follow you to the next house, whether it is for a guest room or your next master.

 There’s not an exact science to this method of filling your new house with furniture.
 But having a clear process may help bring you some peace of mind during this chaotic time of your life.
 Keep in mind that it’s not worth sacrificing the home you’ve been dreaming of just to get the whole house filled right away, this will leave you constantly feeling unsettled.

 Take a targeted approach, and the home will feel finished before you know it.
 The house doesn’t have to be perfect in one week or even one month.
-In fact, it likely won’t ever be perfect but it will be yours.
+It likely won’t ever be perfect, but it will be yours.